Bajaj Avenger 220 Review

 The Avenger 220 offers a highly powered engine with superb performance, strong pick-up and top speeds, capable braking and good riding comfort.

-At an ex-showroom price of roughly Rs.
-76000, the Avenger 220 doesn’t come cheap – you’re paying for all of that extra engine power.
+At an ex-showroom price of roughly INR 76000 (approx., may vary), the Avenger 220 doesn’t come cheap – you’re paying for all of that extra engine power.
 Compared to the other vehicles in this segment, the price is far from outrageous, although drivers will find the lack of additional features disappointing.

 Whether or not you’ll like this bike will depend on whether you view it as classic or simply old-fashioned.
 If digital instruments are not a necessity, or if you want a bike with serious raw power, the Avenger 220 is a great buy.